 - Motor Vehicle Inspection (VSIS - Aspen Replacement)

-MACH software is currently run on laptop computers in land based patrol vehicles, marine units, airplanes and in mobile command posts.
+MACH software is currently used in patrol vehicles of all types, support vehicles, marine units, airplanes, and in mobile command posts.
 MACH is also used by dispatchers in communication centers and by public safety support and command staff in office locations and in emergency operations centers.

-MACH serves as the computer aided dispatch (CAD) software for the Wisconsin State Patrol and Wisconsin Department of Natural Resources.
+MACH continues to serve as the computer aided dispatch (CAD) software for both the Wisconsin State Patrol and Wisconsin Department of Natural Resources.

 TraCS Program Manager